 - base\logdir Directory where test logs should go.
-If None provided a temporary directory will be created. - job The job that this test is part of.
+If None provided a temporary directory will be created. - config (dict) the job configuration, usually set by command line options and argument parsing basedir cache\dirs static cancel(message=None)

-basedir

-The directory where this test (when backed by a file) is located at cache\dirs
+The directory where this test (when backed by a file) is located at